 the calculation of the amounts recoverable from reinsurance contracts and special purpose vehicles.

 The actuarial function shall produce a written report to be submitted to the administrative, management or supervisory body, at least annually.
-The report shall document all tasks that have been undertaken by the actuarial functions and their results, and shall clearly identify any deficiencies and give recommendations as to how such deficiencies should be remedied.
+The report shall document all tasks that have been undertaken by the actuarial function and their results, and shall clearly identify any deficiencies and give recommendations as to how such deficiencies should be remedied.

 SECTION 3

-Fit and Proper Requirements

 Article 263 SG11

 (Article 42 of Directive 2009/138/EC)

+Fit and Proper Requirements

 Insurance and reinsurance undertakings shall establish, implement and maintain documented policies and adequate procedures to ensure that all persons who effectively run the undertaking or have other key functions are at all times fit and proper.

 The assessment of whether a person is 'fit' shall include an assessment of the person's professional and formal qualifications, knowledge and relevant experience within the insurance sector, other financial sectors or other businesses and shall take account of the respective duties allocated to that person and, where relevant, the insurance, financial, accounting, actuarial and management skills of the person.

-The assessment of whether members of the administrative body, supervisory body and management body are 'fit' shall take account of the respective duties allocated to individual members to ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the undertaking is managed and overseen in a professional manner.
+3. The assessment of whether members of the administrative,management or supervisory body are 'fit' shall take account of the respective duties allocated to individual members to ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the undertaking is managed and overseen in a professional manner.

-The assessment of whether a person is 'proper' shall include an assessment of that person's honesty and financial soundness based on evidence regarding their character, personal behaviour and business conduct including any criminal, financial, supervisory aspects and relevant for the purpose assessment.
+4. The assessment of whether a person is 'proper' shall include an assessment of that person's honesty and financial soundness based on evidence regarding their character, personal behaviour and business conduct including any criminal, financial and supervisory aspects relevant for the purpose assessment.